Self-tuned Regularized Federated Methods with Guarantees for Optimal Solution Selection: Introduction

-\fyy{ {\bf Motivation.} A key motivation arises from over-parameterized machine learning, including over-parameterized regression~\cite{jiang2023conditional} and lexicographic learning~\cite{gong2021bi}.
-In this regime, the training optimization problem characterized by $\min_{y} \ \tfrac{1}{N} \sum_{i=1}^N\mathbb{E}_{\zeta_i \in \tilde{\mathcal{D}}_i}[\tilde h_i(y,\zeta_i)]$ may admit multiple optimal model parameters.
-To improve solution quality, one may seek to obtain among the multiple optimal solutions, a solution that minimizes a secondary metric denoted by $f$, leading to the simple bilevel formulation \eqref{problem: main problem}.
-A popular choice for the function $f$ lies in regularization where $f$ is either a convex or a nonconvex regularizer.
-In convex settings, $\ell_1$ regularization has been widely adopted to induce sparsity~\cite{tibshirani1996regression} in linear regression \cite{chen2001atomic}, logistic regression \cite{park20071}, and signal processing \cite{donoho2006compressed}, among other areas.
-In nonconvex settings, $\ell_0$ norm and its smoothed variants have been considered to promote sparsity~\cite{louizos2017learning}.}
+\fyy{A key motivation arises from over-parameterized machine learning, including over-parameterized regression~\cite{jiang2023conditional} and lexicographic learning~\cite{gong2021bi}\RRme{, as well as in ill-conditioned \RRRme{optimization} problems\RRRme{~\cite{tikhonov1977solutions,friedlander2008exact,kaushik2023incremental}}}. \mje{In such settings, e.g., sparse regression~\cite{tibshirani1996regression} or fairness-aware~\cite{hardt2016equality} model selection}, the training optimization problem characterized by $\min_{y} \ \tfrac{1}{N} \sum_{i=1}^N\mathbb{E}_{\zeta_i \in \tilde{\mathcal{D}}_i}[\tilde h_i(y,\zeta_i)]$ may \RRRme{either} admit multiple optimal model parameters \RRRme{or may be sensitive to perturbations in the data}.
+To improve solution quality, one may seek to obtain among the multiple optimal solutions, a solution that minimizes a secondary metric denoted by $f$, leading to the \RRRme{formulation in} \eqref{problem: main problem}.
+A popular choice for the function $f$ lies in regularization where $f$ is either a convex or a nonconvex regularizer.} \mje{Such bilevel structures can also arise in control-oriented FL applications, such as federated learning-based distributed model predictive control~\cite{xu2025federated}, where one selects among feasible solutions based on additional performance criteria under communication constraints.}